Public consultation on the single quality framework

 - Forums for National Aboriginal and Torres Strait Islander Flexible Aged Care Program (NATSIFACP) providers conducted via videoconference.

-The Department of Health (the Department) also presented on the single quality framework at a number of consumer and industry meetings and conferences.
+The Department also presented on the single quality framework at a number of consumer and industry meetings and conferences.

-The Department wishes to thank everyone who participated in the broad consultation on the single quality framework, including those who participated in the webinar, forums, videoconferences or who contributed submissions.
-The feedback provided as part of the consultation have supported the further development of the single quality framework.
+The Department wishes to thank everyone who participated in the broad consultation on these two elements of the single quality framework, including those who participated in the webinar, forums, videoconferences or who contributed submissions.
+The feedback provided as part of the consultation supported the further development of the single quality framework.

 The outcomes of public consultation on the single quality framework are summarised in the Report on the outcome of consultations on the Single Aged Care Quality Framework.